Guillaumedub/Functionnal-Test-Bash/README.md

 ```

 ## ex05 - Compare the output of a program
 Try to compare the output of the given program (hello binary) with your bash file.
-Check if the hello program prints the following string "Hello, World!\n".
+Check if the hello program prints the following string `Hello, World!\n`.
 If its does `my_test.sh` will print
 ```sh
 [PASS]
 ```